abhi12299/graphql-mongodb/README.md

 > **Note:** You need to provide scope for each subfield in the query for the cache control headers to be properly set.
 See `src/resolvers/post.ts` for an example.

 ## License

-Copyright (c) Microsoft Corporation.
-All rights reserved.
-Licensed under the [MIT](LICENSE.txt) License.
+Licensed under the MIT License.